domichel/fvwm-xdg-menu/README.md

     include them into the menu.
 If a desktop file contain 2 main categories and 1 additional category, the program will appear 2 times.
- - The additional categories until Robotics.
+ - The additional categories until Engineering.
    See http://standards.freedesktop.org/menu-spec/latest/apas02.html for the list.

 TODO to reach the holly goal: